yracine/device-type.myecobee/README.md

 # 5) Your device(s) should now be ready to process your commands

-You should see your device under
+Afer about 1 minute, You should see your device under:

 https://graph.api.smartthings.com/device/list  (or whatever your shard is and click on My Devices in the IDE's top menu)